howl-editor/howl/site/source/doc/manual/editing.md

 ## Replacement

-The `buffer-replace` and `buffer-replace-regex` commands provide a way to replace multiple instances that match some text or a regular expression in the current buffer.
+The `buffer-replace` and `buffer-replace-regex` commands provide a way to replace multiple matches of some text or a regular expression in the current buffer.

 The simpler `buffer-replace` command is used for replacing exact matches of some text.
 After invoking `buffer-replace`, you type the text you want to match (also